Eysiger/uNavINS/README.md

 ### Data Collection Functions

-**void update(unsigned long TOW,double vn,double ve,double vd,double lat,double lon,double alt,float p,float q,float r,float ax,float ay,float az,float hx,float hy, float hz)** updates the filter with new IMU and GPS measurements, time updates propogate the state and measurement updates are made; the attitude and inertial position and velocity estimates of the vehicle are updated.
+**void update(unsigned long TOW,double vn,double ve,double vd,double lat,double lon,double alt,double alt_baro,float p,float q,float r,float ax,float ay,float az,float hx,float hy, float hz)** updates the filter with new IMU, Barometer and GPS measurements, time updates propogate the state and measurement updates are made; the attitude and inertial position and velocity estimates of the vehicle are updated.
 Inputs are:

 * unsigned long TOW: GPS time of week.
 This is used to trigger a measurement update when the GPS data is new (i.e. the TOW has changed).
 * double vn: GPS velocity in the North direction, units are m/s.